codescape/jira-scrum-poker/contributing.md

 Reloading the plugin during development can be triggered in your web browser when hitting `Shift + Reload` (for example `Shift + Cmd + R` on Mac OS X).

+## Maven Dependency Analysis

+From time to time it makes sense to check the dependencies required to build and run Scrum Poker for Jira.
+There are two maven commands that should be run and verified:

+* `mvn dependency:analyze` analyzes the dependencies of this project and determines which are: used and declared; used and undeclared; unused and declared returns a list of used but not declared and a list of declared but not used dependencies.
+Not all results require actions since there can be dependencies not being resolved on bytecode level.
+* `mvn versions:display-dependency-updates` analyzes the dependencies of this project and lists all dependencies that exist in one of the configures repositories in a more recent version than the one being used.
+There are many false positives since versions are only compared based on the version number and there are many dependencies with irrelevant version numbers.

 ## Commit messages

 Commit messages should be written in this format: